parimalp/System-Design-on-Zynq-using-SDSoC/lab1.md

 1. Click **Finish**.

 	The created project will be displayed.
 In the left, you will see Project Explorer under which the lab1 project directory will be displayed (you may have to expand the folder).
 It shows the Includes and src folders.
-The src folder contains the source files which were copied from the template source directory located at &lt;SDx_install_directory&gt;\samples\<template_name&gt;.
+The src folder contains the source files which were copied from the template source directory located at samples directory of the custom platform.
 The lab1 folder also shows the project.sdx project file.
 Double-clicking on it will display what you see in the right-side pane.

 	In the SDx Project Settings pane, you see General, Hardware Functions, and Options areas.
 From here you will be able to change options, identify/modify the function(s) that will be implemented in hardware, setup for debugging and estimation, and access various reports.